Movement-2016/Concierge/README.md

 The IP of the AWS server can change when you stop/(re)start the instance.
 In that case you will have to rerun the HTTP ports commands above before starting the web server(s).

+#### GMail Authorization

+If there are errors sending email or the contact email or the domain changes you'll need to re-run the GMail auhorization script.
+Please see bin/gmail-auth.js for details.

 ## License

 MIT